 The truth is unqualified, not-so-great agencies exist making it even more difficult to find a trustworthy, reliable one.
 On top of that, even the best agencies sometimes aren’t the right fit based on client needs or their specific experience or specialty.
 So what’s a company to do?

 The stress, potential opportunity cost, and sense of urgency to get started all combine to cause major anxiety when picking an SEO agency.
 In my own effort to land in the right spot, I came up with a list of questions to root out the frauds and find the best fit.

 1. How Specifically Will You Improve Our Rankings?

-All agencies boast getting you the best rankings possible, but not every agency wants to be transparent about how exactly they’ll do this.
+All agencies boast of getting you the best rankings possible, but not every agency wants to be transparent about how they’ll actually do it.

+It’s important to understand what specific services an agency can help you with.
+Ideally, choose one that can offer the best of all three worlds.
 If the agency doesn’t want to discuss specific strategies, bolt and run.

-Understand what specific services the agency at hand can help you with.
-Ideally, choosing one that can offer the best of all three worlds is the way to go.

 2. How Will You Help Me Get Backlinks?

 Backlinks are an important part of SEO strategies.
 In fact, they’re one of the fastest and most effective ways to increase your domain authority and, thus, your ranking potential.